-- 42. On 30 June 2016 we published a number of documents on our website to help QLPs comply with section 83 of the Act.
+- 38. On 30 June 2016 we published a number of documents on our website to help QLPs comply with section 83 of the Act.
 Using the information from section 82 of the Act and information from last year's TDL, we published an updated list of QLPs for this year, the specified information templates, specified information instructions, a list of relevant statutory references and a list of specified information.
-On 30 June 2016 QLPs were notified about these documents and sent an email containing the links to our website where they could be found. - 43.
-An email was also sent to all QLPs on 9 September 2016 reminding them of the specified information deadline and again attaching the links to the instructions on our website. - 44.
-Once we received the specified information from the QLPs, we conducted a compliance review, details of which can be found in paragraphs 129 to 135.
+On 30 June 2016 QLPs were notified about these documents and sent an email containing the links to our website where they could be found. - 39.
+An email was also sent to all QLPs on 9 September 2016 reminding them of the specified information deadline and again attaching the links to the instructions on our website. - 40.
+Once we received the specified information from the QLPs, we conducted a compliance review, details of which can be found in paragraphs 155 to 164. - 41.
+We issued our draft LAD on 31 October 2016.
+We received submissions from Chorus and Spark. - 42.
+Chorus supported our compliance review in its submission, stating that "we continue to support the Commission's compliance review which includes checking the calculations of qualifying liable persons for compliance with the qualified revenue notice, and adjusting qualified revenues according to its findings".
+19 - 43.
+Spark supported our methodology for calculating qualified revenue stating "we support the Commission's general approach to identify liable revenues it's consistently applied the methodology and sought to align with accounting standards."20 - 44.
+Spark submitted "that the methodology may need to be amended over time to reflect for example changes to accounting standards and the market". - 45.
+We agree that there are situations when our methodology will need amending, and note that we have previously made amendments for changes in both accounting and auditing standards, and also market conditions.
+For example in 2014/15 we made revisions to reflect changes to the professional audit and assurance standards and at other times have revised our guidance on revenue streams to reflect market conditions.
+Our annual consultation process on our draft LADs provides QLPs and other interested parties with an opportunity to identify issues that may require revisions to our methodology.